SIMPLE: Simple Intensity Map Producer for Line Emission: Discussion

 Our approach only models the emission from galaxies that is contained in the luminosity function.
 This does not capture all relevant physical emission processes of the \Lya line, as it neglects the recombination of ionized hydrogen and the collisional excitation of neutral hydrogen in the CGM and IGM \citep[e.g.,][]{dijkstra:2019}.
 Photons originating from a galaxy can also be observed far away from its source due to scattering in the CGM and IGM \citep{byrohl/etal:2021}{}{}. \citet{byrohl/nelson:2023} find that while photons produced through diffuse emission in the IGM are negligible in the global \Lya luminosity budget, photons that originate from the ISM or CGM of galaxies and scatter in the IGM contribute substantially to the \Lya luminosity budget.
 One can test the significance of the scattered contributions for LIM by modifying the luminosity function to include emission from the CGM calibrated on observations or by smoothing a small fraction of the intensity map to imitate scattering on larger scales than the voxel size.
 One can also add an intensity component that is directly proportional to the matter distribution to mimic diffuse gas emission.

 Scattering of \Lya photons in the ISM strongly affects the escape fraction of \Lya photons and the emission peak wavelength \citep[e.g.,][]{hashimoto/etal:2013,blaizot/etal:2023}{}{}.
 The luminosity function contains the observed \Lya luminosity of detected galaxies, which consists only of photons that escaped from the ISM.
-However, the \textsc{Simple} framework does not account for the non-cosmological redshift of the \Lya line due to radiative transfer within the ISM, which may cause an anisotropic effect similar to the Fingers-of-God effect \citep[][]{byrohl/saito/behrens:2019}{}{}.
+However, the \textsc{Simple} framework does not account for the noncosmological redshift of the \Lya line due to radiative transfer within the ISM, which may cause an anisotropic effect similar to the Fingers-of-God effect \citep[][]{byrohl/saito/behrens:2019}{}{}.
 It also does not account for radiative transfer in other environments, especially absorption, which may cause an anisotropic effect similar to the RSD, but with the opposite sign \citep[e.g.,][]{zheng/etal:2011,behrens/etal:2018}{}{}.
 These two effects can be modeled in an extension of the \textsc{Simple} code by shifting the \Lya line and calculating the optical depth along the LOS as a function of density and velocity, which can be obtained from a lognormal simulation.

-\subsection{Limitations of the HETDEX forecast}
+\subsection{Limitations of the HETDEX Forecast}

 This HETDEX forecast is meant as an order-of-magnitude forecast for the detectability of the cross-power spectrum of sky-subtracted intensity and detected galaxies.
-There are several possible improvements for a more accurate forecast in addition to the above \Lya modeling improvements: one can account for the evolution of the luminosity function; include galactic extinction; include interloper contamination of the intensity map and masking of bright interlopers; model the mask, selection function, and non-Gaussian noise more accurately using the HETDEX data; account for false positive galaxy detections; and model the intensity data reduction more accurately.
+There are several possible improvements for a more accurate forecast in addition to the above \Lya modeling improvements: one can account for the evolution of the luminosity function; include Galactic extinction; include interloper contamination of the intensity map, specifically [O\,II]-emitting galaxies at $z<0.5$, and masking of bright interlopers; model the mask, selection function, and non-Gaussian noise more accurately using the HETDEX data; account for false-positive galaxy detections; and model the intensity data reduction more accurately.
 We leave these improvements for future work.